viajeraune/eunhaelee.github.io/_projects/taptiloclassroom.md

 </div>

 <h2>Impact</h2>
-<p>After a delay in development due to the pandemic, in November 2021, the two new apps and the software update of the physical product were finally launched.
-Taptilo Classroom and Taptilo are being used by students and teachers worldwide to increase braille literacy.</p>
+<p>While there was some delay in development due to the pandemic, the two new apps and the software update of the physical product were finally launched in November 2021.
+Taptilo Classroom and Taptilo are now being used by students and teachers worldwide to increase braille literacy.</p>

 <h4>Details</h4>
 <ul>
 	<li>When: April 2020 - Oct 2020</li>
 	<li>Duration: 6 months</li>
+	<li>Collaborators: Software and embedded engineers, UI designer</li>
 </ul>

 <hr class="major" />